tkuriyama/jsonutils/docs/json_lws.md

 #### Validation Logic ####

-lws performs two types of validations by default (a "reconciliation"): schema-centric, and data-centric.
+lws performs two types of validations by default (a "reconciliation"): schema-centric and data-centric.

 If a data element is specified in the schema and is present in the data, both schema-centric and data-centric validations will return the same results.
-However, schema-centric validation captures schema keys that are not present in the data (insufficient data), and data-centric validation captures data keys that are not present in the schema (superfluous data).
+However, schema-centric validation captures schema keys that are not present in the data (insufficient data), while data-centric validation captures data keys that are not present in the schema (superfluous data).

 <br>